 As mandated by the Drug-Free Workplace Act of 1988, BRTC will follow the policy regarding the effects of drug use and the unlawful possession of controlled substances on campus.
 Students are provided a copy of this policy and must, as a condition of enrollment, abide by its terms, remain free of illegal drugs, and report any knowledge of acts of substance abuse or its sale under the criminal statute occurring on or off campus while conducting College business.
-Failing to report will result in disciplinary action up to and including expulsion, and it may also have legal implications influence of such.
+Failing to report will result in disciplinary action up to and including expulsion, and it may also have legal implications

+Engagement in the unlawful manufacture, distribution, dispensation, possession or use of a controlled substance, except as expressly permitted by law, while a student at BRTC will lead to disciplinary action.
+No employee, student, or guest may bring onto the campus, be under the influence, or use on the campus any intoxicant or harmful or illegal drugs, which includes alcohol and opioid narcotics, nor may appear on campus under the influence of such.
 A violation of these rules will be grounds for disciplinary action which may include verbal reprimand, written reprimand, probation, suspension, or expulsion.

-Engagement in the unlawful manufacture, distribution, dispensation, possession or use of a controlled substance while a student at BRTC will lead to disciplinary action.
-No employee, student, or guest may bring onto the campus, be under the influence, or use on the campus any intoxicant or harmful or illegal drugs, which includes opioid narcotics, nor may appear on campus under the